 - Principles of Semiconductor Device Technology

 The unit describes the basic structure of materials and their relationship to the requirements of semiconductor devices for future applications, leading to methods of crystal growth, fabrication, modelling and characterization.
 The focus is on devices that underpin CMOS and its future evolution in AI: starting with the MOSFET, and leading on to future devices such as TunnelFET, Negative Capacitance FET and the Resistive Random Access Memory (RERAM).15 credits

 - Semiconductor Materials

 This module describes the basic physical properties (structural, optical, electrical) of semiconductor materials used in the electronic and opto-electronic industries, and in semiconductor based research.
-The aim is to equip the students with a comprehensive background understanding of the physical, structural, optical, electronic properties of semiconductor materials used in modern electronic and opto-electronic devices.
+The aim is to equip you with a comprehensive background understanding of the physical, structural, optical, electronic properties of semiconductor materials used in modern electronic and opto-electronic devices.
 There is a laboratory assignment where characterisation of epitaxially-grown material will be performed.15 credits

 - System Design

-This unit is concerned with the management of complexity in system design.
-To learn the basics of structured approach to design of complex systems, students undertake a design project that requires the application of state of the art design tools that help to achieve appropriate error free design structures.
-Implementation is undertaken using a Hardware Description Language, Verilog.15 credits
+This module is concerned with the management of complexity in system design.
+To learn the basics of structured approach to design of complex systems, you will undertake a design project that requires the application of state of the art design tools that help to achieve appropriate error free design structures.15 credits

 - Wireless Packet Data Networks and Protocols

 The aim of this module is to give an understanding of the functionality of packet switching protocols at different layers of a wireless system and to appreciate how these protocols achieve reliable data delivery in wireless communication systems.
-An outline of the syllabus includes an introduction to packet switching in wireless networks; radio link protocols, CRC, ARQ and hybrid-ARQ; MAC protocols; packet scheduling and differentiated quality of service; routing, IP protocol, mobile IP, wireless TCP and end-to-end quality of service; radio resource management, network planning and ptimisation; network examples - WiFi, HSPA or LTE.15 credits
+The module also includes an introduction to packet switching in wireless networks; radio link protocols, CRC, ARQ and hybrid-ARQ; MAC protocols; packet scheduling and differentiated quality of service; routing, IP protocol, mobile IP, wireless TCP and end-to-end quality of service; radio resource management, network planning and optimisation; network examples - WiFi, HSPA or LTE.15 credits

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.
 We are no longer offering unrestricted module choice.
 If your course included unrestricted modules, your department will provide a list of modules from their own and other subject areas that you can choose from.